First, determine which type of knowledge object you want to create:

 Creating a context

 Use the following steps to begin creating either type of context:

 - Click the Knowledge Object icon in the navigation bar.

-- Make sure you have the correct dataspace selected, then click Contexts.
+- Make sure you have the correct dataspace selected, then click Event Properties.

-- In the Contexts list, click New Context.
+- In the Contexts list, click New Event Property.

-- Enter a name for the context.
+- Enter a name for the event property.
 We recommend creating a descriptive name that will allow you to recognize the function of the context in lists when creating queries or other knowledge objects.